Threat Scenarios and Monitoring Requirements for Cyber-Physical Systems of Flexibility Markets: Introduction

 \subsection{Contribution and paper structure}

-The contribution of this paper is threefold: \begin{itemize} \item Systematic formulation and description of threat scenarios for the cyber-physical systems of \glspl{FM}.
-Scenarios consider threat origins in various domains and emphasize the interaction among the cyber, physical and market domain.

-\item Introduction of a generic monitoring requirements model for \glspl{DSO}, developed for identification of missing monitoring concepts.
+The contribution of this paper is twofold: \begin{itemize} \item Systematic formulation of threat scenarios for the \glspl{CPS} of \glspl{FM}.
+Scenarios result from an original system analysis and consider origins in various domains, emphasizing the interaction among the cyber, physical and market domain. \item Identification of unresolved monitoring requirements for \glspl{DSO} participating in \glspl{FM} as foundation for new technical concepts and case studies addressing these gaps. \end{itemize}